guidefari/here_hugo/content/book/shape-up-notes-introduction.md

 ### Shape
 Make an abstract project idea more concrete by defining key elements of the solution before betting on it.

+### Team Topologies
+They follow a microteam approach.
+When implementing:
+- 1 or 2 devs
+- 1 designer

+When shaping, things are a little different.
+It's usually an async process, carried out by the more senior team members, eg just Jason & DHH. <br>
+This is because decisions at this stage will have downstream implications on the future of the product

 ## summary
 > This book is a guide to how we do product development at Basecamp.
 It’s also a toolbox full of techniques that you can apply in your own way to your own process.